DanielDaCosta/COVID-19-Analysis/README.md

 - Infected (I)
 - Recovered/Dead (R)

-The model assumes that the popualtion has a fixed size and also that its distributed between only these 4 states.
+The model assumes that the popualtion has a fixed size and also that it's distributed between only these 4 states.
 Each of these variables represents the number of people in these groups.
 The model is governed by 4 differential equations:

 - dS/dt = -rho * beta * S * I